Building back better

 CPF members release continuously information on various aspects of the COVID-19 pandemic in relation to the forest sector.

 The Food and Agriculture Organization of the United Nations (FAO) identified and perceived impacts of the COVID-19 crisis on development aspects interconnected with the forest sector, with a particular emphasis on the impacts on the production and trade of forest products.
 In a policy brief, a series of recommendations as a basis for policy development in the aftermath of the crisis are proposed, and potential opportunities to leverage the progress achieved so far, to ensure that decades of advances are not reversed are highlighted.
 A second policy brief focuses on the topic of global emergence of infectious diseases and its links with consumption of wild meat, ecosystem disruption, habitat degradation and biodiversity loss.
+A third policy brief discusses the impacts of COVID-19 on wood value chains and forest sector response based on a global survey conducted in 2020.

 The Global Environment Facility (GEF) outlined its planned response to COVID-19 helping to address the situation and reduce the probability of new environmental crises emerging in the foreseeable future.
 The response spans measures to address wildlife trading, deforestation, urban sprawl, and other pressures on ecosystems that are bringing wild animals and humans in dangerous proximity.